Aubert-Antoine/Othello/README.md

-# Othello
+#Othello/README.md
-Othello game with IA player
+Game Othello with IA player.
-Project for "IA and game" unit
+Project for the unit "IA and game"

-use librairy:
+Library of use:
-  - tkinter
+  TKinter
-  - numpy
+  NUMPY
-  - numba
+  NUMBA

-make in pairs with Benoit Marchadier
+Made in pairs with Benoit Marchadier

 Antoine Aubert